altmetric/house_style/README.md

   house_style: ruby/rubocop.yml
 ```

-If your project is a Rails project, you should use the instruction below, which includes all the standard Ruby house styles, with Rails-specific cops:
+For Rails projects, you should use the instruction below, which includes all the standard Ruby house styles, with Rails-specific cops:

 ```yaml
 inherit_gem: